-Look for a vendor whose data platform result has minimal blanks:
+Look for a B2B data provider whose data platform result has minimal blanks:

 Advanced filtering criteria

-A vendor that’s confident in the precision of their data will offer you advanced filtering criteria.
-If you can filter the data set by variables like contact tenure or keywords, then you’re working with a vendor that is likely to have rich, complete, accurate data.
+A B2B data provider that’s confident in the precision of their data will offer you advanced filtering criteria.
+If you can filter the data set by variables like contact tenure or keywords, then you’re working with a B2B data provider that is likely to have rich, complete, accurate data.

 People switch jobs.
 Companies merge or get acquired.
 Organizational structures change.
 Every change has an impact on the accuracy of your data.
-Knowing that each and every account and attribute has been verified not only ensures that you get what you paid for, it prevents the accuracy problems we outlined above.
+Knowing that each and every account and attribute have been verified not only ensures that you get what you paid for, but it also prevents the accuracy problems we outlined above.

-Many data vendors will verify one aspect of a contact’s profile and tell you the entire data set has been verified.
+Many B2B data providers will verify one aspect of a contact’s profile and tell you the entire data set has been verified.
 So they may have verified a contact’s address on June 1, 2020, and give you the impression that they’ve also verified all of that contact’s information.